vechain/thor-galactica/.github/docs/README.md

     - `newestBlock`: The highest block number to retrieve, its value is a `revision` following the existing VeChainThor endpoints.

     _Response parameters_:
-    The range might not be `newestBlock` - `blockCount` necessarily if the oldest block does not exist/is not included because of the backtrace limit (see flags below for more details about this limit)
+    The range might not be `newestBlock` - `blockCount` necessarily if the oldest block does not exist/is not included because of the backtrace limit (see flags below for more details about this limit). `blockCount` can be higher than the backtrace limit but the response will include only values in the valid range.

     - `oldestBlock`: Oldest block in the requested range.
     - `baseFees`: Array of block base fees for the requested range